willyneutron/bma250-screen-autorotator/README.md

 This script is designed to poll BMA250 accelerometer for position info.
 Depending of this data, screen will be rotated using xrandr.

+It also supports rotating a pointing device, like for example, a touchscreen.

 I hope this application will be useful to provide a more complete experience in some chinese tablets based in Intel microprocessors when running Linux.